Elehuris Montero Player Props: Rockies vs. Cardinals

-On Friday, Elehuris Montero (.200 batting average in his past 10 games, with two doubles, a home run, two walks and seven RBI) and the Colorado Rockies face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 8:15 PM ET.
+After batting .216 with three doubles, a home run, two walks and eight RBI in his past 10 games, Elehuris Montero and the Colorado Rockies face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 7:15 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Padres.
+He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Cardinals.

 Elehuris Montero Game Info & Props vs. the Cardinals